arobson/rabbot/README.md

 > * `typeName` can use AMQP style wild-cards to handle multiple message types - use this with caution!

 Message handlers are registered to handle a message based on the typeName.
 Calling handle will return a reference to the handler that can later be removed.
 The message that is passed to the handler is the raw Rabbit payload.
 The body property contains the message body published.
 The message has `ack`, `nack` (requeue the message), `reply` and `reject` (don't requeue the message) methods control what Rabbit does with the message.

+> !IMPORTANT!: ack, nack and reject are effectively noOps when a queue's `noAck` is set to `true`.
+RabbitMQ does not support nacking or rejection of messages from consumers in `no-ack` mode.
+This means that error handling and unhandled message strategies won't be able to re-queue messages.

 #### Explicit Error Handling
 In this example, any possible error is caught in an explicit try/catch: